 Cut Scores - A term referring to scores that mark a cutoff point; for example, a student whose score on a placement test falls below the cutoff point (cut score) must take prerequisite instruction.

-Direct Support Organization - A Florida nonprofit corporation organized and operated exclusively to receive, hold, invest, and administer property and to make expenditures to or for a community college or the Florida Community College System.
+Direct Support Organization - A Florida nonprofit corporation organized and operated exclusively to receive, hold, invest, and administer property and to make expenditures to or for a Florida College System institution or the Florida Florida College System institution System.

 Dual Enrollment – Enrollment of an eligible secondary student or home education student in a postsecondary course creditable toward high school completion and a career certificate or an associate or baccalaureate degree.

 Early Admission – A form of dual enrollment through which eligible secondary students enroll in a postsecondary institution on a full-time basis in courses that are creditable toward the high school diploma and the associate or baccalaureate degree.

 Educator Preparation Institute (EPI) - Instructional institute located at self-selected postsecondary institutions, including Florida College System institutions, upon approval by the Department of Education in order to provide any or all of the following instruction: professional development for teachers for classroom improvement and for recertification purposes, training for substitute teachers, paraprofessional instruction, and competency-based instruction for baccalaureate degree holders leading to professional teacher certification.
 Educator Preparation Institutes provide an alternate route to teacher certification for mid-career professionals and college graduates who were not education majors.